 Additional capital may be required by the Issuer to absorb the impact of heightened levels of credit risk and any increase of impairment levels over time resulting from the COVID-19 pandemic.
-If the pandemic causes dislocation in wholesale markets or a reduction in investor appetite for holding its securities, this may adversely affect the Group's and Issuer's ability to access capital and funding respectively or require the Issuer to access funds at a higher cost, or on unfavourable terms.
-Additionally, customers' use of deposits may change as a result of the pandemic, particularly amongst businesses and the taking of loan repayment holidays may alter cashflows for the management of liquidity by the Issuer all of which could have a material adverse effect on the businesses, financial condition, capital positions, results of operations and prospects of the Issuer.
+If the pandemic causes dislocation in wholesale markets or a reduction in investor appetite for holding its securities, this may adversely affect the Group and Issuer's ability to access capital and funding respectively or require the Issuer to access funds at a higher cost, or on unfavourable terms.
+Additionally, customers' use of deposits may change as a result of the pandemic, particularly amongst businesses, all of which could have a material adverse effect on the businesses, financial condition, capital positions, results of operations and prospects of the Issuer.

-Other potential risks include credit rating migration and increase in credit losses which could negatively impact the Issuer's risk-weighted assets and capital positions, and potential liquidity stress due, among other factors, to decreased customer deposits, notwithstanding the significant initiatives that governments and central banks in the region have put in place to support funding and liquidity.
-Governmental and central bank actions and support measures taken in response to the pandemic may also limit management's flexibility in taking action in relation to capital distribution and capital allocation.
+Other potential risks include credit rating migration and increase in credit losses which could negatively impact the Issuer's risk-weighted assets and capital positions, and potential liquidity stress due, among other factors, to decreased customer deposits.
+In addition, the potential full or partial withdrawal of the significant initiatives that governments and central banks in the region have put in place to support funding and liquidity, either in a disorderly manner or too soon, may disrupt markets and asset prices.
+This could potentially increase credit losses and risk-weighted assets, which in turn could negatively impact the Issuer's capital positions and liquidity.